 No weapon was found inside the vehicle.

-The circumstances surrounding the moments leading up to the shooting have not been released.
+The circumstances surrounding that shooting have not been released.